Current Research Group Members

 Avery Kiihne is investigating what physical processes control star formation in molecular clouds by comparing numerical simulations and synthetic observations to dust extinction and spectral line observations.
 They are a 4th year undergraduate at Rutgers.

-Lori Porter is investigating the relationship between galaxy gas metallicity and galaxy properties such as the star formation rate, galaxy halo mass, and gas velocity dispersion.
+Lori Porter is investigating the relationship between galaxy gas metallicity and galaxy properties such as the star formation rate, galaxy halo mass, and gas velocity dispersion in the FIRE simulations.
 She is a 3rd year undergraduate at the University of Louisville and a Flatiron Institute intern.